 Even if you’re not ready to tell people, you may get hit with a question about how your parent or sibling is going and then have to tell them – so it’s a good idea to be prepared with some answers.

 How to tell them

-Helpful tip: Talk to one of your closest friends and ask them to assist you in telling others and to be the main contact with your peer group at work, school, sport or other social groups.
+Helpful tip: Talk to one of your closest friends and ask them to help you in telling others and to be the main contact with your peer group at work, school, sport or other social groups.

 If it’s too hard to talk

-Sometimes talking is too hard but you still want your friends to know what’s happened and how you are feeling.
+Sometimes talking is too hard, but you still want your friends to know what’s happened and how you are feeling.
 You can try putting it in an email, start a blog or website or keep people posted via Facebook.
 Or tell them about this website where they can read about the kinds of things you’re going through and ways they can support you.